Blaze0Ryu/Autumn-2025-Prosjektoppgave/README.md

 ## What I am definetly using:
 - HTML/CSS
 - JavaScript
-- Figuring out Database
+- Figuring out Database in the long run

 <br>
 <br>

 ## File Struktur:
--
+- Working on it.